2D Data Objects

 id = astra_mex_data2d('create', '-vol', vol_geom, initializer);

-This creates an initialized 2D volume data object for the geometry vol_geom.
+Create an initialized 2D volume data object for the geometry vol_geom.

 Initializer may be: